acquia/blt/readme/extending-blt.md

 You may disable any BLT command.
 This will cause the target to be skipped during the normal build process.
 To disable a target, add a `disable-targets` key to your blt.yml file:

       disable-targets:
-        validate:
+        tests:
+          phpcs:
+            sniff:
-          phpcs: true
+              all: true
-        git:
-          commit-msg: true
+              files: true

-This snippet would cause the `tests:phpcs:sniff:all` and `internal:git-hook:execute:commit-msg` targets to be skipped during BLT builds.
+This snippet would cause the `tests:phpcs:sniff:all` and `tests:phpcs:sniff:files` targets to be skipped during BLT builds.

 ## Adding / overriding filesets